demergent-labs/azle/README.md

 ## Disclaimer

-Azle is beta software.
-It has not been thoroughly tested by Demergent Labs or the community.
-There have been no extensive security reviews.
-There are very few live applications built with Azle.

-The safest way to use Azle is to assume that your canister could get hacked, frozen, broken, or erased at any moment.
-Remember that you use Azle at your own risk and according to the terms of the MIT license found [here](/LICENSE).
+Please exercise caution when using Azle.
+It is beta software that you use at your own risk and according to the terms of this [MIT license](/LICENSE).

+Demergent Labs will officially recommend Azle for production use when at least the following have occurred:

+- [x] Many example-based unit/integration tests
+- [ ] Feature parity with the [Rust CDK](https://github.com/dfinity/cdk-rs) and [Motoko](https://github.com/dfinity/motoko)
+- [ ] Extensive automated benchmarking
+- [ ] Extensive automated property testing
+- [ ] Multiple independent security reviews/audits
+- [ ] [Boa](https://github.com/boa-dev/boa) is no longer experimental

 ## Discussion